The Pros and Cons of Private Student Loans

 - Bank Loans: Many commercial banks or credit unions have loan programs, but they usually require a co-signer.

-How much an applicant can get for private student loans is based on credit, according to Sallie Mae, and having a poor credit history may result in higher interest rates.
-For this reason, if you decide your child needs private student loan help, it’s a good idea to shop around and compare rates from multiple lenders before signing any paperwork.
+According to Sallie Mae, the applicant’s credit history is one factor in whether a private loan is approved.
+For this reason, if you decide your child needs private student loan help, it’s a good idea to shop around and compare rates, terms and conditions from multiple lenders before signing any paperwork.

 Pros of Private Student Loans

 Getting private loans for college can enable your child to get an education.
 In addition to that, the other pros of getting private loans, according to the CFPB, are:

 - If your child needs it, you can sometimes get larger amounts than you could with a federal loan.